iryna-savchuk/IR-and-RAG-with-Chroma/README.md

-# Advanced Retrieval for AI with Chroma
+# Advanced Retrieval for AI apps with Chroma
 (based on materials on deaplearning.ai)

 ## Overview